 Our broad and balanced curriculum will give all children the chance to experiment, practise and compete in an enjoyable, stimulating and appropriately challenging environment.
 The range of activities, along with high quality teaching, seek to ensure children enjoy success and are motivated to further develop their health and fitness.

 In Key Stage 1, there is a focus on further developing their throwing and catching; running and jumping; agility; balance and co-ordination in the form of multi-skills and team games.
-Sport specific activities include Basketball, Gymnastics, Hockey, Tag Rugby, Dance, Athletics, Cricket, Tennis, Rounders and Dodgeball.
+Sport specific activities include Basketball, Gymnastics, Hockey, Tag Rugby, Dance, Athletics, Cricket, Tennis and Rounders.
 Pupils become confident working with equipment, in pairs and in small groups, to make up their own games, follow rules and play in a competitive environment.

 We also run a range of extra-curricular activities, in a non-competitive form.
 This includes after and before school clubs.
-Children also have the opportunity to represent the school and participate at festivals.
-These are competitive and are played against local primary schools (Multi-skills, Athletics, Football, Netball, Tag Rugby, Hockey, Tennis and more).
+Children also have the opportunity to represent the school and participate in festivals.
+These are competitive and are played against local primary schools (Multi-skills, Athletics, Football, Netball and Tennis).

 Dance is an important part of our PE curriculum.